IvanArkhipov1999/Martos/examples/rust-examples/mips64/timer/README.md

-# Rust example for xtensa esp32 architecture
+# Rust example for mips64 architecture

 Presented here is a straightforward Rust example utilizing Martos with timer usage.